gabeg805/Extensible-Login-Manager/README.md

 What is it?
 ===========

-This is a login manager I created for my Arch Linux system.
-I made it because I
-thought it'd be a fun project to do and indeed it was super fun!
+The Atlas login manager is a highly configurable login manager I created for my Arch Linux system.
+I made it because I thought it'd be a fun project to do and indeed it was super fun!
 Along the way though it became clear to me that there was a serious lack of information out there for creating a login manager.
 The real hard part, and consequently the content of the missing information, was in authenticating the user session.
 A lot of the stuff I found was nearly ten years old; suffice it to say that it took some doing to figure out how things worked.
 From what I gather Linux systems stand for, to me this lack of information was a serious dissapointment.
 After I made this discovery, my new goal with this project was to help someone out that was trying to do something similar.
 I hope this project reaches that person and helps them out!